Quantum Routing Framework (QRF)

 • KPI: Stability ≥ 0.92; PDR ≥ 0.90

-• Outputs: CSV metrics, summary visuals
+• Outputs: performance metrics, summary visuals

-Scenario B — Stress
+Scenario B — Stress (Synthetic)

 Synthetic stress setup to evaluate scaling.